 Introduction to Identity Operators in Python

-As the name says, identity operators are used for locating the memory unit of the objects, especially when both the objects have the same name and can be differentiated only using its memory location.
-There are two types of identity operators, namely ‘Is’ operator and ‘Is Not’ operator, where Is operator is used for comparing if the objects are in the same location while returning ‘true’ or ‘false’ values as a result, and Is Not operator is used for comparing if the objects perform the contrary operation with similar return values.
+As the name says, identity operators are used for locating the memory unit of the objects, especially when both objects have the same name and can be differentiated only using their memory location.
+There are two types of identity operators, namely the ‘Is’ operator and ‘Is Not’ operator, where Is operator is used for comparing if the objects are in the same location while returning ‘true’ or ‘false’ values as a result, and Is Not operator is used for comparing if the objects perform the contrary operation with similar return values.

 Types of Identity Operators in Python

-There are two types of identity operators in python:
+There are two types of identity operators in Python:

 - Is